ProConnect HelpIntuit HelpIntuit

 Completing the Car and Truck Expenses Worksheet in ProSeries

-For entering vehicle expenses in an individual return, Intuit ProSeries has a Car and Truck Expense Worksheet.
-You should use this worksheet if you're claiming actual expenses or the standard mileage rate.
-Once you enter in the information for the vehicle, ProSeries compares what gives a better deduction for the tax return and gives you the larger deduction.
+When you're entering vehicle expenses for an individual return, you can use the Car and Truck Expense Worksheet in ProSeries.
+This worksheet is helpful if you're claiming actual expenses or the standard mileage rate.
+After you enter the vehicle information, ProSerieswill compare the two options and give you the larger deduction for your tax return.

 Business entities don't have a separate worksheet and would use the asset entry worksheet to calculate depreciation on vehicles.